 What is DeepForge?¶

-Deep learning is a very promising, yet complex, area of machine learning.
+Deep learning is a promising, yet complex, area of machine learning.
 This complexity can both create a barrier to entry for those wanting to get involved in deep learning as well as slow the development of those already comfortable in deep learning.

 As mentioned above, DeepForge focuses on two main goals: